PJ Harvey: Other ventures

 Outside her better-known music career, Harvey is also an occasional artist and actress.
 In 1998, she appeared in Hal Hartley's film The Book of Life as Magdalena—a modern-day character based on the Biblical Mary Magdalene—and had a cameo role as a Playboy Bunny in A Bunny Girl's Tale, a short film directed by Sarah Miles, in which she also performs "Nina in Ecstasy", an outtake from Is This Desire?
 (1998).
 Harvey also collaborated with Miles on another film, Amaeru Fallout 1972, which includes Harvey performing a cover of "When Will I See You Again".

 Harvey is also an accomplished sculptor who has had several pieces exhibited at the Lamont Gallery and the Bridport Arts Centre.
 In 2010, she was invited to be the guest designer for the summer issue of Francis Ford Coppola's literary magazine Zoetrope: All-Story.
 The issue featured Harvey's paintings and drawings alongside short stories by Woody Allen.
-Speaking of her artistic contributions to the magazine in 2011, Harvey said: "the first opportunity I ever had to show any work was in this magazine.
-They were drawn while I was writing and recording the record (Let England Shake).
-It does relate to the record in the way the cycle keeps happening."
+Her most recent artwork features in her second book of poetry Orlam.

 In December 2013, Harvey gave her debut public poetry reading at the British Library.
-On 2 January 2014, she guest-edited BBC Radio 4's Today programme.
+On 2 January 2014, she guest-edited BBC Radio 4's the Today programme.

 In October 2015, Harvey published her first collection of poetry, a collaboration with photographer Seamus Murphy, entitled The Hollow of The Hand.
 To create the book, Harvey and Murphy made several journeys to Kosovo, Afghanistan and Washington, D.C.
 Their experiences were documented in Murphy's film A Dog Called Money, which was released in UK cinemas and online on 8 November 2019.
 The pair had previously worked together to create 12 short films for Let England Shake.

 In April 2022, she published a book-length narrative poem titled Orlam.

+On June 1, 2024 Harvey kicked off her European tour to be followed by a tour of North America.